jsigee87/personal-website/content/about.md

 - Finding my limits mentally and physically
 - Rock climbing, skiing, and mountaineering

-I am currently taking some time off.
 I'd love to meet people interested in:
 - Collaborating on freelance or startup work
 - Going outside
 - Having interesting conversations about work and relationships and life